Friday, April 18, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 • Standard-B SuperSpeed: Available only to USB 3.x devices, this port type also works best for large devices, like a desktop external drive.

 • Mini-USB (or Mini-B): Significantly smaller than Type-B, this standard is for old portable devices, such as clamshell phones and first-gen portable drives.
-It's mostly obsolete now.
+It’s obsolete now.

 • Micro-USB (or Micro-B): Slightly smaller than Mini-USB, this port was once the go-to type for older smartphones and tablets.
 It’s also being phased out.